Automating Mobile App Testing with AWS Device Farm - Real Device Testing and CI/CD Integration

 Device Farm Pricing

 Device Farm offers two pricing models.
 Pay-per-use charges approximately $0.17 per minute per device.
 The flat-rate plan costs $250 per month for unlimited use of a single device, with multi-device flat-rate plans also available.
 If you run tests daily through a CI/CD pipeline, the flat-rate plan becomes more cost-effective once your monthly test time exceeds about 25 hours.
 Remote access (manual testing) costs approximately $0.17 per minute.
 The first 1,000 device minutes are included in the free trial.
+While building an on-premises device lab requires millions of yen in initial investment, Device Farm enables you to build a test infrastructure with zero upfront costs.

 Summary

 Device Farm is a service that automates mobile app testing on real devices.
 You can run automated tests with major test frameworks across hundreds of devices without purchasing or managing them.
 By integrating Device Farm into your CI/CD pipeline, you can detect device-specific bugs early and release high-quality mobile applications.
+Automatic performance metric collection and network simulation enable testing under conditions close to what users actually experience, significantly reducing post-release defects.